Jack (device): Hydraulic jack

-In 1838 William Joseph Curtis filed a British patent for a hydraulic jack.

-In 1851, inventor Richard Dudgeon was granted a patent for a "portable hydraulic press" – the hydraulic jack, a jack which proved to be vastly superior to the screw jacks in use at the time.
+In 1838, William Joseph Curtis filed a patent in Britain for a hydraulic jack.
+In 1859, inventor Richard Dudgeon was granted a patent for a "portable hydraulic press" — the hydraulic jack.
+This jack proved to be vastly superior to the screw jacks in use at the time.

 Hydraulic jacks are typically used for shop work, rather than as an emergency jack to be carried with the vehicle.
-Use of jacks not designed for a specific vehicle requires more than the usual care in selecting ground conditions, the jacking point on a vehicle, and to ensure stability when the jack is extended.
-Hydraulic jacks are often used to lift elevators in low and medium rise buildings.
+Use of jacks not designed for a specific vehicle requires more than the usual care in selecting ground conditions, the jacking point on a vehicle, and ensuring stability when the jack is extended.
+Hydraulic jacks are often used to lift elevators in low and medium-rise buildings.

 A hydraulic jack uses a liquid, which is incompressible, that is forced into a cylinder by a pump plunger.
-Oil is used since it is self lubricating and stable.
+Most often, the liquid of choice is oil, since it is self-lubricating and stable.
 When the plunger pulls back, it draws oil out of the reservoir through a suction check valve into the pump chamber.
 When the plunger moves forward, it pushes the oil through a discharge check valve into the cylinder.
 The suction valve ball is within the chamber and opens with each draw of the plunger.
 The discharge valve ball is outside the chamber and opens when the oil is pushed into the cylinder.
-At this point the suction ball within the chamber is forced shut and oil pressure builds in the cylinder.
+At this point, the suction ball within the chamber is forced shut, and oil pressure builds in the cylinder.

 Floor jack

-In a floor jack (aka 'trolley jack') a horizontal piston pushes on the short end of a bellcrank, with the long arm providing the vertical motion to a lifting pad, kept horizontal with a horizontal linkage.
+Within a floor jack (a.k.a. trolley jack), a horizontal piston pushes on the short end of a bellcrank.
+The long arm provides the vertical motion to a lifting pad, kept horizontal with a horizontal linkage.
 Floor jacks usually include casters and wheels, allowing compensation for the arc taken by the lifting pad.
-This mechanism provides a low profile when collapsed, for easy maneuvering underneath the vehicle, while allowing considerable extension.
+This mechanism provides a low profile when collapsed, for easy manoeuvring underneath the vehicle, while allowing considerable extension.